PaulinJ/Simple_Payroll_Software/README.md

 ## How to Use

 1. Add a "staff.txt" file in the project folder:
-2. Include data such as:
+2. Save data such as:
 Junior, Manager
 Alice, Admin
 3. Run the app and input hours worked